-Being unable to bath oneself can be more than just embarrassing and frustrating.
-For most people, bathing on their own terms goes without saying, but for many, a handicap bathtub is the only way to enjoy a private, unassisted bathing experience.
+Being unable to bathe oneself can be more than just embarrassing and frustrating.
+For most people, bathing on their own terms goes without saying, but for many, a handicapped bathtub is the only way to enjoy a private, unassisted bathing experience.

 3. Unable to remain in the home

-The reality of being forced to leave home because unassisted bathing isn’t possible drives many to consider a handicap bathtub.
-Walk-in tubs are perfect for ageing in place and with this bathroom addition, facilities won’t be your only option.
+The reality of being forced to leave home because unassisted bathing isn’t possible drives many to consider a handicapped bathtub.
+Walk-in tubs are perfect for aging in place and with this bathroom addition, facilities won’t be your only option.

 Are you worried about a loved one?